By Kate Ranta on Dec 5, 2024 3:30:00 PM

 - Medicare isn’t part of the Marketplace, so if individuals have it, they should keep it!

-- In some states, Medicaid and Children’s Health Insurance Program (CHIP) have been expanded to provide insurance to up to 16 million people.
+- Medicaid and Children’s Health Insurance Program (CHIP) benefits have been expanded to provide insurance to up to 82 million people nationwide.

 What Employers Need to Know